 My boyfriend, who is a UK citizen, is planning to visit me in NY and stay for three months (max time allowed to stay on an ESTA).
 During this time, we want to go on a vacation to the Bahamas.
 Will it be an issue for him when he has to re-enter the US after our Caribbean vacation?
 Will he get additional time to stay in the US upon re-entry (basically, re-setting the 3 month max clock?)
-Thanks in advance!

 Thank you all for your answers!
 We're not looking to extend his 90 days, it would have just been a nice bonus.
 I just wanted to make sure he wouldn't be denied entrance back into the US after a short trip to the Bahamas.
 We're planning on going during his first month here.